Choosing stick electrodes

 They also cannot be used for critical or code-required applications, such as pressure vessel or boiler fabrication, where weld beads are subject to high stresses.

-High deposition electrodes, however, are an excellent choice for non-critical applications, such as welding a simple liquid storage tank or two pieces of non-structural metal together.
+High deposition electrodes are an excellent choice for non-critical applications, such as welding a simple liquid storage tank or two pieces of non-structural metal together.

 8. What is the proper way to store and re-dry stick electrodes?

 A heated, low humidity environment is the best storage environment for stick electrodes.
-For example, many mild steel, low hydrogen 7018 electrodes need to be stored at a temperature between 250 and 300 degrees Fahrenheit.
+For example, many mild steel, low hydrogen E7018 electrodes need to be stored at a temperature between 250- and 300-degrees Fahrenheit.

-Generally, electrodes' reconditioning temperatures are higher than the storage temperature, to help eliminate excess moisture.
-To recondition the low hydrogen 7018 electrodes discussed above, the reconditioning environment ranges from 500 to 800 degrees for one to two hours.
+Generally, reconditioning temperatures for electrodes are higher than the storage temperature, which helps eliminate excess moisture.
+To recondition the low hydrogen E7018 electrodes discussed above, the reconditioning environment ranges from 500 to 800 degrees F for one to two hours.

-Some electrodes, like 6011s, only need to be stored "dry at room temperature," which is defined as humidity levels not exceeding 70 percent at a temperature between 40 and 120 degrees.
+Some electrodes, like E6011, only need to be stored dry at room temperature, which is defined as humidity levels not exceeding 70 percent at a temperature between 40 and 120 degrees F.

 For specific storage and reconditioning times and temperatures, always refer to the manufacturer's recommendations.